 Every setting in Swindon has its own distinctive character, ethos and structure.
 Any service which provides care for children and young people as well as those who provide education and skills training for learners of all ages are held to account by Ofsted, an inspection and regulatory independent body.

 All children and young people have an entitlement to access and this is universally recognised through the United Nations Conventions on the Rights of the Child (1990).
 Universal provision within a setting should take into account these entitlements for the majority of our children and young people.
 A few, however, will need additional support and access to resources above the universal entitlement.
 This may be for a variety of reasons, including having a special educational need and/or a disability.
-In this document we outline our expectations of providers and the provision they provide in relation to the Children & Families Act (2014) and the subsequent (2014).
+In this document we outline our expectations of providers and the provision they provide in relation to the Children & Families Act (2014) and the subsequent SEND Code of Practice (2014).
 A complete summary of statutory policies for schools, sixth forms and Further Education colleges: Advice on the policies and documents that governing bodies and proprietors of schools are required to have by law (DfE 2014) is provided in Appendix 1.

 Provision 0-25